SofiaClaireRabadon/MusicVisuals/README.md

 # Description of the assignment
 The song I have chosen is called Rave Machine by Tony Junior and BEAUZ.
 The type of genre is Electronic and the style of the song is Happy Hardcore which means it is a Hardcore Dance Music.

-I created 4 different visuals based on how I interpret the whole song including the lyrics.
+I created 4 different visuals based on how I interpret the whole song in relation to the lyrics.

 # Instructions
 - Pressing the R key = To REWIND the whole song